terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

 # Complete example with encryption, autoscaling, and CBR rules

-This end-to-end example uses the IBM Cloud terraform provider to:
+An end-to-end example that uses the IBM Cloud Terraform provider to create the following infrastructure:

-- Create a new resource group if one is not passed in.
+- A resource group, if one is not passed in.
-- An ICD MongoDB database instance with autoscaling enabled (automatically increase resources).
+- An instance of Databases for MongoDB with autoscaling enabled (automatically increases resources).
-- Create Key Protect instance with root key.
+- A Key Protect instance with a root key.
-- Backend encryption using generated Key Protect key.
+- Backend encryption that uses the generated Key Protect key.
-- Create a Sample VPC.
-- Create Context Based Restriction(CBR) to only allow MongoDB to be accessible from the VPC.
+- A sample virtual private cloud (VPC).
+- A context-based restriction (CBR) rule to prevent access from the VPC except to the MongoDB database.

+:exclamation: **Important:** Make sure you understand the effects of autoscaling, especially for production environments.
+See https://ibm.biz/autoscaling-considerations in the IBM Cloud Docs.